Tinkertoys for the D_N series: The Series

 These additional constraints were previously found by Tachikawa \cite{Tachikawa:2009rb} by applying the restrictions, imposed by M-theory orientifolds \cite{Hori:1998iv}, to SO-Sp linear quiver tails.
 As already mentioned, the SO-Sp quivers naturally live in the larger theory, with outer-automorphism twists.
 From our present perspective it is better to think of the constraints as coming directly from putting the polar part of $\varphi(y)$ in a special nilpotent orbit of $\mathfrak{so}(2N)$.
 (For our explicit conventions on nilpotent orbits in $\mathfrak{so}(2N)$, see \S\ref{appendix}.)

-As a simple example, consider the minimal $D_3$ puncture, $ $.
-To find its pole structure, we put the polar part of the Higgs field in the nilpotent orbit of the Spaltenstein dual,
+As a simple example, consider the minimal\footnote{This puncture is ``minimal'' in the sense that its Spaltenstein dual is the smallest non-trivial (Hitchin) nilpotent orbit.
+This nomenclature agrees with that of the existing $D_N$-series literature (e.g., \cite{Tachikawa:2009rb,Tachikawa:2010vg}).} $D_3$ puncture, which has special Nahm Young diagram $ $.
+To find its pole structure, we put the polar part of the Higgs field in the nilpotent orbit of the Spaltenstein dual, corresponding to the Hitchin Young diagram

 We write $\varphi(y)=\frac{X}{y}+M$, where $X=X^{-}_{1,2}$ is the canonical nilpotent element in this orbit (see \S\ref{appendix} for our conventions), and $M$ is a generic matrix in $\mathfrak{so}(2N)$, of the form \eqref{so2Nalg}.
 The differentials are thus of the form